winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * [TBoGT-weapons + GTA IV HUD](https://libertycity.net/files/gta-san-andreas/10649-tbogt-weapons-gta-iv-hud.html) from вавилон

 ## History
+### Update 7.0 (Testing)
+* Cops now take some time to arrive at player's location at first.
+* The amount of time is dependent on the zone the player is in, and can be configured.
+* With a wanted level, players now can't buy tickets at airports.
+* Exceptions for driving school mission are changed to setting maximum wanted level at zero, avoiding the mod completely.
+This may help preventing crashes.

 ### Update 6.3
 * Added an .ini configuration file.
 * With this you can modify search radius, detection ranges, police speed & duration of being seen.